-Today I paid one of my usual thrifty shopping trips to a long awaited jumble sale in Coventry.
+Today I paid one of my usual thrifty shopping trips to a long awaited jumble sale.
 I predominantly look for vintage clothes but always make a bee-line for the bric-a-brac first in case I miss a bargain piece of furniture that I can transform with a lick of chalk paint.
 Because I go to jumbles frequently, I see a lot more coffee tables etc for pennies and so I feel I have the opportunity to refuse what seems expensive in a charity shop.
 I really could write a separate and lengthy blog post on this topic but I’ll hold back.

 I know shabby chicing furniture is more of a trend these days and this is the problem; people know it, demand goes up and so does the price.
 In turn, second hand shops can price itself out of the market.
 And if lots of people are doing it, then there’s more competition and price-dropping to sell their spruced up pieces on ebay, etsy and so on.
 In my opinion, if you are going to painstakingly restore and paint a project, then time is money which is where you give it its new value.